-This is God's plan for us.
-He commands us: "Quiet!
-Be still!"
+This is God’s plan for us.
+He commands us: “Quiet!
+Be still!”
 (Mk 4:39) If we let Him, He will gather us in His arms and attempt to comfort us.
-Like the child, we can squirm away from Him to make another trip to the mall, or become stiff and make "no room for" Jesus, as He experienced at the first Christmas (Lk 2:7).
+Like the child, we can squirm away from Him or become stiff and make “no room for” Jesus (Lk 2:7).

 Conversely, we can decide to become still enough to hear what the Lord says (Ps 85:9).
 We will then rejoice to hear the beating of His Sacred Heart as He speaks to us.
-When we are still, we are able to hear Him as He patiently tells us to repent and change our hearts (2 Pt 3:9).
+When we are still, we are in position to be able to hear Him as He patiently tells us to repent and change our hearts (2 Pt 3:9).

 Are you feverishly preparing for the “holidays,” or are you daily setting aside “still time” with Jesus?
 “You have only to keep still” (Ex 14:14).
 Be still and know He is God (Ps 46:11).
 Then repent and confess your sins (Mk 1:5).

 Prayer: Jesus, help me to still and quiet my soul (Ps 131:2).
 “When cares abound within me, Your comfort gladdens my soul” (Ps 94:19).

 Promise: “He will baptize you in the Holy Spirit.” —Mk 1:8